SgiobairOg/reimagined-fortnight/docs/application-structure.md

 ### Email Handler

 Emails would be sent using PHPMailer and their provided classes for handling email creation and sending.
-This saves the trouble of building out a mail handler on top of PHP mail().
+This saves the trouble of building out a mail handler on top of PHP `mail()`.

 ### S3 and CloudFront

 For the scope of the exercise images for the listings would be manually added to S3 but in the event a management app was built, the AWS SDK would be used to add the images.
 The cloudfront root URL would be stored as a configuration property for the client so that files could be retrieved for display using the CDN.

 ## Performance Enhancement

+Using CloudFront will speed up image rendering for pages by serving the images from the closest node to the user.
+Additional improvement can be made by setting up the S3 bucket to serve images through a Lambda function that resizes the images before sending them to CloudFront so that we can always request a right-sized version of the image.

+VueJS and CSS files would be minimized and could be served through the CDN as well.

+Using elastic-search will speed up the response time for user queries for listings.